-The researchers analyzed 3,294 traditional Chinese medicines – combinations of herbs – and found that 1,170 or 36% will interact with enzymes that alter the histones that lie within our chromosome material.
+The researchers, from Taiwan’s National Central University, analyzed 3,294 traditional Chinese medicines – combinations of herbs – and found that 1,170 or 36% will interact with enzymes that alter the histones that lie within our chromosome material.

 And of those that interact with or modify those enzymes, 56% will promote what is called chromatin condensation.

 Chromatin is the complex of DNA and protein material that our cells’ nucleus is made of.
 Through the histone enzymes, chromatin will bind up and prepare for cell division, allowing a copy of our DNA to be made during mitosis.

 Chromatin condensation occurs during the cell’s reproductive cycle – as cells divide.
 During the interphase step the chromatin is loosely mixed, and then during the prophase step the chromatin will condense and the chromosomes will become visible to microscopic observation.
 This condensed state continues one through the next stages of mitosis until the cell successfully divides.

 The histones organize the DNA during this chromatin condensation process.
 The relates directly to DNA repair.